Idol (franchise): Logo

 The basic plan for the logo is an oval with the particular show's name centered in custom lettering based on a common font (Kaufmann).
 Mostly the name of the show is written horizontally, however occasionally part of the name is angled upwards.

 The original Pop Idol logo featured an enhanced star in the logo.
 The star also appeared briefly on the American Idol logo, but was scrapped early in the Season 1 auditions.

-The logo for some countries comes with an underline on the words SuperStar, or Idol, such as Deutschland sucht den Superstar, Hrvatski Idol, Hrvatska traži zvijezdu, Super Star, Hay Superstar, Nouvelle Star, Narodniy Artist, Super Idol, and Pinoy Idol (which also has a raised word).
-Türkstar has the only Idol logo to not use the common font style.
-As part of a relaunch after the first season, the French Nouvelle Star logo was changed to purple – the only logo to depart from the standard blue palette until Arab SuperStar season five had changed to the same color scheme also.
+The logo for some countries comes with an underline on the words SuperStar, or Idol, such as Deutschland sucht den Superstar, Hrvatski Idol, Hrvatska traži zvijezdu, SuperStar Hrvatska, SuperStar Arab, (Česko Slovenská) SuperStar, Hay Superstar, Nouvelle Star (until 2017), Idol Puerto Rico, Idol Kids Puerto Rico, Nepal Idol, Narodniy Artist, SuperStar România, Super Idol, Bangladeshi Idol, Idol Colombia, Ídolos Kids Brasil, Cambodian Idol Junior, Indian Idol Junior, Indonesian Idol Junior and Pinoy Idol (which also has a raised word).
+Türkstar has the only Idol logo not to use the common font style.
+As part of a relaunch after the first season, the French Nouvelle Star logo was changed to purple, and their name was shortened.
+They are the only logo to depart from the standard blue palette until the fifth season of SuperStar Arab changed to the same color scheme as well.
+Several versions such as Vietnam Idol and Chinese Idol have both English and local language titles shown in their logos.

 'Intro' sequence

+Since the series debuted in 2001, this franchise has seen many variations of the opening intro.
+From its first creation 'Idolatry' in 2001 to its latest creation 'Hall of Idols 3.0' in 2023.
+Each show had its own version of the opening title from having a video length of the standard 30–35 seconds to some that even lasted as long as 5–10 seconds.
+The majority of the countries used the same intros at the same time and length of their release.
+While other franchises kept the older intros for a longer time or made their own versions.
+Here are some of the intros the series has seen over the years.

-Idolatry (2001–2005)
+Idolatry (2001–2006)

 The original version of the Idol intro was created by Liquid TV Graphics in London which started with the dark blue Idol logo descending on the screen.
 A CGI human figure appears, with arms raised, intended to be the 'Idol' of the show's name.
-While the Idol figure sings, and then walks, images of guitars, microphones, cameras, and airplanes flow by, representing the life of a superstar.
+While the Idol figure sings and then walks.
+Images of guitars, microphones, cameras, and airplanes flow by, representing the life of a superstar.
 During this, the gender of the figure alternates between male and female.
 Finally, the figure is again in front of the Idol logo, raising hands in victory.
-The American Idol intro was altered each season from Season 2, including new sound effects and replacing the jet airplanes with waving flags.
-The flag concept was also used in the Indian Idol intro, as well as displays of famous national landmarks appearing in the first scene.
+American Idol altered their logo in seasons 2–3, as well as displaying famous national landmarks in the first scene.
+They added new sound effects and replaced the jet airplanes with waving flags.
+The landmark and flag concepts were also used for Indian Idol and World Idol.